New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the yaver_lazy_setup tool do? +

 One-shot install + auth + mobile-app handoff for a non-developer user being walked through setup by an AI agent.
 Call this FIRST instead of wiring up auth_status/start/wait manually.
 Returns a structured plan: whether yaver-cli is installed, whether the user is signed in, a sign-in URL (if needed) the AI should surface to the human, mobile app install links (TestFlight + Play), and a single next_action string the AI can speak verbatim.
 Idempotent: safe to call repeatedly while the user finishes steps on their phone — on each call it picks up where the last one left off.
 The ideal orchestration loop for a coding agent: (1) call yaver_lazy_setup → show the returned url to the human; (2) wait a bit; (3) call yaver_lazy_setup again — if status is now "signed_in", you're done.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does yaver_lazy_setup accept? +